hrtywhy/karen/README.md

 ********************************************
 ## Introduction
-karen is web application vulnerability scanner build in python3
+karen is tools for web application vulnerability scanner build in python3

 ## Requirements
 ```